- New

 Dust-free.

-Canary seed is a grass, an annual plant that can reach up to 1m in height, with seeds found in the inflorescences.
-These seeds make up a significant portion of most bird seed mixes.
+The canary seed is a grass, an annual plant up to 1m tall, the seeds being found in the inflorescences.
+These seeds represent a significant fraction of the majority of bird mixtures.

-• Excellent for canaries, European and exotic birds, budgerigars, and large parakeets.
+• Excellent for canaries, European and exotic birds, wavy parakeets and large parakeets.

-• EXTRA canary seeds have undergone additional cleaning and are of exceptional quality.
+• EXTRA canary seed has undergone extra cleaning and is of exceptional quality.
 Unique on the market!

 Chia is a sage.
 It is an annual plant that can grow up to 1 m tall and whose scientific name is Salvia hispanica.